 10 Ways to Grow Patient Loyalty in Your Acupuncture Clinic

-For any acupuncture practitioner, the ideal scenario is a roster of patients whose trust in your expertise—whose trust in you—has convinced them to commit to long-term treatment.
+For any acupuncture practitioner, the ideal scenario is a roster of patients whose trust in your expertise has convinced them to commit to long-term treatment.

 Here are 10 ideas to help keep your patients coming back again and again.

-1. Creating a great atmosphere at your acupuncture clinic
+1. Create a great atmosphere at your clinic

-The atmosphere of your acupuncture clinic is crucial to delivering that special experience a patient will want to repeat.
-No matter how excellent the standard of your treatment, the memory will be marred by ugly lighting, uncomfortable furniture, dirty restrooms, bad smells, or lame muzak.
+The atmosphere of your clinic is crucial to delivering a special experience a patient will want to repeat.
+No matter how excellent the standard of your treatment, the memory will be marred by ugly lighting, uncomfortable furniture, dirty restrooms, bad smells, or boring muzak.

-So resonate good vibrations all the way and turn your acupuncture clinic into a special zone.
+Resonate good vibrations and turn your acupuncture clinic into a special zone.
 People will want to return.

 Whenever we meet a new person, we often fall back on categorical thinking.
 After all, it saves time.
-It’s easy to reduce a person to a stereotype, be they a sports jock, an aging hippie, a soccer mom, a surfer dude, a nerd, or a trophy wife.
+It’s easy to reduce a person to a stereotype, be they a sports jock, aging hippie, soccer mom, or surfer dude.

 But nobody wants to be pigeon-holed.
 Sure, we may appear to be one sort of person most of the time, but inside we all secretly feel like Walt Whitman: we contain multitudes, right?
 So what if we contradict ourselves?

-So don’t rush to figure out your patient too quickly.
-In fact, be on the look out for surprises.
+Don’t rush to figure out your patient too quickly.
+In fact, be on the lookout for surprises.
 Loyalty will grow when a patient feels appreciated as an individual.